Skip to content

 dDR 10.12/20.94 21.23/28.32 7.00/23.20 26.73/23.64 20.75/9.42 24.91/14.87

-DR consistently outperforms all baselines on center-domain translation and also demonstrates competitive direct translation capability on non-center-domain pairs (highlighted) where no paired data is available.
-In most cases, iDR's indirect translation outperforms dDR's direct translation, indicating high quality in the intermediate representations.
+DR consistently outperforms baselines in central domain translation and demonstrates competitive direct translation capabilities in non-central domain translation without paired data (marked in brown). iDR's indirect translation outperforms dDR's direct translation in most cases, indicating high quality of the intermediate representation.

 Ablation Study